Homemade Chicken Noodle Soup: A Chef’s Take

 - Serve hot, preferably in wide bowls with deep spoons.

-Roast the Chicken First: Roast those bone-in thighs and breasts until golden to harvest tons of flavor from the Maillard reaction.
+- Roast the Chicken First: Roast those bone-in thighs and breasts until golden for that Maillard crust and all the flavor that comes with it.
+It adds a whole other layer to the broth.

-Infuse the Poaching Broth: Add a few black peppercorns, a chunk of onion, and a clove or two when simmering the chicken.
+- Infuse the Poaching Broth: Add a few black peppercorns, a chunk of onion, and a clove or two when simmering the chicken.
+Small additions, big difference.

-Add a Parmesan Broth Cube: If this soup becomes a regular favorite in the household, this is one of the best ways to improve it.
-Freeze leftover rinds in broth with herbs and garlic, then toss one in while creating your broth.
+- Add a Parmesan Broth Cube: If this soup becomes a regular favorite in the household, this is one of the best ways to improve it.
+Freeze leftover rinds in broth with herbs and garlic, then toss one in while your broth simmers.

-Go Heavy on the Fresh Herbs at the End: Save some parsley and dill for the final sprinkle.
-The heat of the soup will get some of the smell airborne, giving you a wonderful bouquet.
+- Go Heavy on the Fresh Herbs at the End: Save some parsley and dill for the final sprinkle.
+The heat of the soup will get the aroma airborne, giving you a wonderful bouquet.

 Chefs tips

-Sauté the Veg Slow and Steady: Don’t rush this step.
+- Sauté the Veggies Slow and Steady: Don’t rush this step.
 A gentle cook on the aromatics builds sweetness and depth.
 If you go too hot, the moisture in the veggies evaporates, leading to steaming.
-We all remember (with horror) steamed vegetables—that’s not what we want to make here.
+We all remember (with horror) steamed vegetables, that’s not what we want to make here.

-Caramelize to Tomato Paste, Don’t Just Stir: Let it stick to the pot a little before deglazing.
+- Caramelize the Tomato Paste, Don’t Just Stir: Let it stick to the pot a little before deglazing.
 It should darken and smell rich before the wine goes in.

 Skip ahead Jump to Recipe